-7.1 Before granting authority for Directed Surveillance, the Authorising Officer must believe it is "necessary" in the circumstances of the particular ground only:

-- To prevent or detect particular types of criminal offences; - And these offences must be either punishable, whether on summary conviction or indictment, by a maximum term of at least 6 months or criminal offences related to the underage sale of alcohol and tobacco (it must met the Directed Surveillance Crime Threshold).
+- 7.1 Before granting authority for Directed Surveillance, the Authorising Officer must believe it is "necessary" in the circumstances of the particular ground only: - To prevent or detect particular types of criminal offences; - And these offences must be either punishable, whether on summary conviction or indictment, by a maximum term of at least 6 months or criminal offences related to the underage sale of alcohol and tabaccotobacco (it must met the Directed Surveillance Crime Threshold).

+The Council can not authorise the use of Directed Surveillance to investigate disorder that does not involve criminal offences or to investigate low-level offences ie; littering, dog control and fly-posting.
 Officers must satisfy themselves that what they are investigating is a criminal offence.
-If at any time during the investigation it becomes clear that the activity being investigated does not amount to a criminal offence or is a less serious offence which does not meet the threshold the Directed Surveillance Authorisation must be cancelled.
+If at any time during the investigation it becomes clear that the activity being investigated does not amount to a criminal offence or is a less serious offence which_does not meet the threshold the Directed Surveillance Authorisation must- be cancelled.